With countries around the world in and out of lockdown due to COVID-19, the pandemic has provided ample opportunities for many to catch up on reading.

 Washington Post visual forensics video reporter, Elyse Samuels, appeared on an October 15 panel to discuss fake news around the U.S. election.
 She was reading a novel: My Brilliant Friend by Elena Ferrante.

 Buzzfeed’s media editor, and author of the ground-breaking Verification Handbook – For Disinformation and Media Manipulation, Craig Silverman shared his insights on disinformation when he appeared on an October 15 panel to discuss fake news around the U.S. election.
 His recommended reads were Subprime Attention Crisis: Advertising and the Time Bomb at the Heart of the Internet by Tim Hwang, The Lost City of the Monkey God by Douglas Preston, and Active Measures: The Secret History of Disinformation and Political Warfare by Thomas Rid.
+Silverman later appeared on a February 9 panel to discuss social media bans, during which he recommended We Are Bellingcat: An Intelligence Agency for the People by Elliot Higgins and Subprime Attention Crisis: Advertising and the Time Bomb at the Heart of the Internet by Tim Hwang.

 Appearing via Zoom on September 8, CNN’s Reliable Sources anchor said he’d be reading Bob Woodward’s new book, Rage, and No Rules Rules: Netflix and the Culture of Reinvention by Reed Hastings and Erin Meyer.